 Step-free access stations have lifts or ramps - or a combination of both - so that customers don't have to use escalators or stairs to move between the street and the platform.
 See our page on wheelchair access and avoiding stairs.

-Currently 86 Tube stations, 60 London Overground stations and most of the 27 stations served by TfL Rail have step-free access.
-All DLR stations and tram stops are step-free.
+Currently 90 Tube stations, 60 London Overground stations and most of the 27 stations served by TfL Rail have step-free access.
+All DLR stations and tram stops are step free.

-The most recent station to go step-free is Wimbledon Park in August 2021.
+The most recent Tube station to go step free is Sudbury Hill in December 2021.

-Two new stations created as part of the Northern line extension - Nine Elms and Battersea Power Station - will also have step-free access.
+Two new stations created as part of the Northern line extension - Nine Elms and Battersea Power Station - are also step free.
+They opened in September 2021.

 Elizabeth line/TfL Rail

-All stations on the Elizabeth line will have step-free access.
-This includes the new stations in central London (currently being built by Crossrail Ltd) and existing stations in east and west London, currently served by TfL Rail, that will become part of the line.
+All stations on the Elizabeth line will have step-free access from street to platform.
+This includes the new stations in central London and existing stations in east and west London, currently served by TfL Rail, that will become part of the Elizabeth line in 2022.

-The most recent stations to go step free are Acton Main Line, West Ealing and Ealing Broadway in 2021.
+The most recent stations to go step free are Acton Main Line, Ealing Broadway, Hayes & Harlington, Southall, West Drayton and West Ealing.

-The next TfL Rail stations to become step-free will be:
+The remaining TfL Rail stations to become step-free will be Ilford and Romford in 2022.

-By December 2022: Barking Riverside (new station with step-free access)
+By December 2022: Barking Riverside (new station with step-free access on the Barking Riverside extension)

 2024 onwards (subject to review): Battersea Park, Hackney Downs, Peckham Rye, Queen's Park, Seven Sisters